Illinois State’s Department of Chemistry has implemented several eco-friendly practices in its facilities.

-Team Mercury, the all-volunteer, student-led team solar vehicle team from Illinois State University, will tackle the American Solar Challenge from August 3-7.
+Team Mercury, the all-volunteer, student-led solar vehicle team from Illinois State University, will tackle the American Solar Challenge from August 3-7.

 In every field—be it medicine, business, sports, the arts, etc.—someone has to lead the way.
 Emmi Chambers, while proud of a Redbird lineage that dates back three generations, has charted her own precedent-setting path as the first Illinois State University student to commit to the curriculum of the new environmental systems science and sustainability (ESSS) major.